Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Generating Assertion-based Test Validators

 \subsubsection{Grammar Specification}

-We provide a grammar that captures conditions over the input variables of the SUT.
-Given that our work focuses on CPS, where inputs are typically numeric~\cite{tosem,gaaloul2021combining}, we adopt the following grammar (denoted by $\mathcal{G}$), which has previously been used to define environmental assumptions for CPS~\cite{gaaloul2021combining} and to specify control logic for network systems~\cite{li2024using}:

-The symbol $|$ in the above grammar separates alternatives, \synt{const} is an ephemeral random constant generator~\cite{veenhuis2013structure} and \synt{cp} represents an input variable of the SUT.
-This grammar generates conditions that are either conjunctions of relational expressions over arithmetic terms or disjunctions of such conjunctions.
+Since our work targets CPS, where inputs are typically numeric~\cite{tosem,gaaloul2021combining}, we adopt the grammar in Figure~\ref{fig:grammar} (denoted $\mathcal{G}$), previously used to specify environmental assumptions in CPS~\cite{gaaloul2021combining} and control logic in network systems~\cite{li2024using}.
+Grammar $\mathcal{G}$ generates conditions that are either conjunctions of relational expressions over arithmetic terms or disjunctions of such conjunctions.